awslabs/containers-cost-allocation-dashboard/terraform/cca_terraform_module/README.md

 To remove the Kubecost S3 Exporter from a specific cluster, perform the following:

-1. From the `main.tf` file in the `deploy` directory, remove the module instance of the cluster
+1. From the [`main.tf`](main.tf) file in the root directory, remove the calling module instance of the cluster
-2. From the `outputs.tf` file in the `deploy` directory, remove the outputs of the cluster, if any
+2. From the [`outputs.tf`](outputs.tf) file in the root directory, remove the outputs of the cluster, if any
 3. Run `terraform apply`
-4. From the `providers.tf` file in the `deploy` directory, remove the providers of the cluster
+4. From the [`providers.tf`](providers.tf) file in the root directory, remove the providers of the cluster
 You must remove the providers only after you did step 1-3 above, otherwise the above steps will fail
 5. If Kubecost S3 Exporter was deployed on this cluster using `invoke_helm=false`, you also need to uninstall the chart:
 `helm uninstall kubecost-s3-exporter -n <namespace> --kube-context <cluster_context>`

 ### Complete Cleanup

-To completely clean up the entire setup, run `terraform destroy` from the `deploy` directory.
+To completely clean up the entire setup, run `terraform destroy` from the root directory.
 Then, follow the "Cleanup" section of the main README.md to clean up other resources that weren't created by Terraform.